bannerImage.png

 Pension savings

-For the 2023/24 tax year you have a lifetime allowance, on the total amount you can hold for all your pension funds, of £1,073,100.
-Of note from 6 April 2024 the lifetime allowance will be scrapped.
-There is also an annual allowance for pension contributions which currently stands at £40,000, or 100% of your qualifying earnings depending on which is lower.
+For the 2024/25 tax year the lifetime allowance, that previously stood at £1,073,100, has been scrapped.
+So, there is no limit to the total amount you can save.
+There is, however, an annual allowance for pension contributions of £60,000, or 100% of your qualifying earnings depending on which is lower.

 The total for personal and employer contributions reduces by £1 for every £2 of an individual’s ‘adjusted income’ over £240,000 and can impact if your ‘threshold income’ from all sources is over £200,000.